 Competencies - Where goals are very broad categories of expected behaviors, competencies are more specific expectations.
 They are sometimes referred to as “benchmarks” in MTSS documentation.

 Crystals - Students spend this resource to use their special powers.
 Whenever a student levels up, they earn a single Crystal.
-In Chapter 4, they may also regenerate a little bit every day, according to your settings.
+Once in the Mastery phase, they may also regenerate a little bit every day, according to your settings.